admin-shell-io/id/aas/3/0/README.md

 ## AssetInformation/defaultThumbnail
- Default thumbnail of the asset represented by the asset administration shell.
+ Default thumbnail of the asset represented by the Asset Administration Shell.

  [https://admin-shell.io/aas/3/0/AssetInformation/defaultThumbnail](https://admin-shell.io/aas/3/0/AssetInformation/defaultThumbnail) The attribute defaultThumbnail of the AssetInformation class as defined in IDTA-01001-3-0.

+// Enum AssetKind

 ## AssetKind
- Enumeration for denoting whether an element is a type or an instance.
+ Enumeration denoting the kind of the asset.

  [http://admin-shell.io/aas/3/0/AssetKind](http://admin-shell.io/aas/3/0/AssetKind) The AssetKind class as defined in IDTA-01001-3-0.